-“We have seen a dramatic rise in in 2011 with counterfeit lamps.
+“We have seen a dramatic rise with counterfeit lamps.
 Unfortunately they are extremely hard to spot,” said Dave Bethell of Genuine Lamps.com

 How do you protect yourself from being sold a black market product that may harm your projector?
 Here are seven telltale signs for spotting counterfeits.